Chocolate lovers beware! This article is about to change your life.

 Chocolate can also reduce the risk of cardiovascular disease, high blood pressure and stroke.
 It can also be used as therapy for inflammation, immune dysfunction, autoimmune diseases, allergies and anxiety.

 WHY DOES CHOCOLATE GET A BAD REPUTATION ?

 Chocolate as we know it today is made by drying, roasting, crushing and pressing fermented cacao seeds into cocoa powder and mixing it with milk, sugar and cacao butter.
-The more processed the chocolate the more it loses its therapeutic benefits.
+The more processed the chocolate the more it loses its nutrients.
 Processing can see the phenolic antioxidants reduce from 100% to just 10%.
 Dark chocolate mostly contains 50% cocoa, commercially produced milk chocolate contains 10%, and white chocolate doesn’t have any cocoa solids at all.
-It the high sugar and fat content of our commercial chocolate bars that is giving it a bad name.

 Chocolate also contains caffeine and if consumed in large doses it can be toxic.
 However, you would need to consume over 50kg of chocolate for it to have any serious effects!